 8 The messengers then comforted Aḏam and Ḥawwah, and departed.

-9 The gold was seventy rods; the incense, twelve pounds; and the myrrh, three pounds.
+9 The gold was seventy rods.
+The incense was twelve pounds, and the myrrh was three pounds.

-11 These three things did Elohim give to Aḏam, on the third day after he had come out of the garden, in token of the three days 𐤉𐤄𐤅𐤄 should remain in the heart of the earth.
+11 Elohim gave these three things to Aḏam on the third day after he had come out of the garden as a sign of the three days 𐤉𐤄𐤅𐤔𐤏 should remain in the heart of the earth.